File code: STU.ARSTINF.POL

 Approved By: President

-Policy on Access to and Release of Student Information
+Access to and Release of Student Information Policy

-The Family Educational Rights and Privacy Act of 1974 is a federal law which provides that every educational institution receiving federal funds shall maintain the confidentiality of its student records.
+The Family Educational Rights and Privacy Act (FERPA) is a federal law which provides that every educational institution receiving federal funds shall maintain the confidentiality of its student records.
 Certain items of information about individual students are fundamental to the educational process and must be recorded.
 Western Illinois University is committed to protecting to the maximum extent possible the right of privacy of all individuals about whom it holds information, records, and files.
-No one outside the institution shall have access to, nor will the institution disclose any information from, students' education records without the written consent of the students except to:

-Note: The legitimacy of the need to know will be determined by the head of the unit from which the records are sought.
+- To other school officials, including faculty, within the University whom the school has determined to have legitimate educational interests.
+This includes contractors, consultants, volunteers, or other parties to whom the school has outsourced institutional services or functions, provided that the conditions listed in §99.31(a)(1)(i)(B)(1) - (a)(1)(i)(B)(2) are met. (§99.31(a)(1)) Note: The legitimacy of the need to know will be determined by the head of the unit from which the records are sought.
 Essentially, the standard that will be followed is that student information requested by any Western Illinois University instructor, staff member, or unit will be provided when it can be determined that the information is needed to allow the person or unit to accomplish or perform University-assigned tasks or duties.
-All members of the faculty, administration, and clerical staff must respect confidential information they acquire about students in the course of their work.
+All members of the faculty, administration, and clerical staff must respect and protect confidential information they acquire about students in the course of their work.
 They are bound by the conditions outlined in this policy statement relative to the release of student information.

 - To officials when the disclosure concerns sex offenders and other individuals required to register under the Violent Crime Control and Law Enforcement Act of 1994.